thesadru/animethemes-dl/README.md

 # how does it work?
 This code grabs your animelist data, filters it based off your settings, puts it through an api and then downloads it
 - get your anime data
-  - pull data from MAL
+  - pull data from MAL/AniList
-  - filter data
+  - pull data from animethemes
+  - sort them based on status and mirrors
-- get theme data
+- download
   - filter out spoilers/NSFW
-  - download song
+  - download song (and convert)
-  - convert to mp3 with ffmpeg
 # TODO
 - code optimizations
-- download only one song
 - add track, artist and description metadata
+- create setup.py
+- add to pypi